 The romance continued with Lazar singing “If Ever I Would Leave You,” from Camelot by Frederick Loewe.
 His performance was sumptuous, reflective, and romantic.

-This time, Lazar delivered his 30-second plot summation of Sondheim’s Sweeney Todd.
-They sang the duet “Seems an Awful Waste” when Mrs. Lovett and Sweeney Todd hatched a macabre scheme to address a meat shortage.
+Lazar delivered his 30-second plot summation of Sondheim’s Sweeney Todd this time.
+They sang, “Seems an Awful Waste, ” when Mrs. Lovett and Sweeney Todd hatched a macabre scheme to address a meat shortage.
 Baldwin slipped delightfully into an English accent for dramatic effect.

 In a song summating how hard one must work to be successful and connect with others.
 Lazar performed the scene and song “Finishing the Hat” by Sondheim from Sunday in the Park with George.

 Baldwin sang “You’ll Never Walk Alone” from Carousel by Rodgers and Hammerstein.
 Starting with a simple guitar introduction, the string ensemble gently accompanied as our chanteuse enchanted her audience.